-Tempting as the flat water may be for beginners, this spot is only suitable for more advanced riders (there’s some fishing lines and wooden posts sticking out of the water).
+Tempting as the flat water may be for beginners, this spot is only suitable for more advanced riders (there are some fishing lines and wooden posts sticking out of the water).

 Once you’re comfortable riding upwind, however, this spot is a breeze.

-If you’ve been traveling down from the north, you’ll find that Cam Ranh offers the first taste of strong wind along the coastline.
+If you’ve been travelling down from the north, you’ll find that Cam Ranh offers the first taste of strong wind along the coastline.